 Some tips on how to talk to your friends and relatives about your surrogacy/egg donation journey, especially once it’s time to announce the pregnancy.

-Every friend/family network is different so these advices might not apply but some options could be:
+Every friend/family network is different so these advices might not apply but some could be helpful to talk about surrogacy:

 - Do a full disclosure to everyone at the same time so as to preempt confusion, talking behind your backs or uncomfortable questions.
 You can write a post in blog about your journey (you can use free platforms like WordPress, Blogger, Weebly, etc).
 Leave out any unnecessary details that you don’t want to share.
 Link this post to your announcement (i.e. in Facebook) which would be shorter and sweet.
 If you are a heterosexual couple, you can do very clear in the announcement that your wife/spouse/partner is not pregnant and you are expecting through surrogacy, then link to the whole long story which even can include a FAQ at the end because a lot of people don’t really understand how surrogacy works so you lay out the basics.